AKheli/RepBench/README.md

 ### Data

-- The data has to be in csv  format.
+- The data has to have a csv format.
 - The data argument expects the Data to be in the Data folder.